To all our Irish friends, or anyone who feels an affinity to the emerald isle, Happy St Patrick’s Day!

 Indeed, the celebrations extend beyond the religious community and into everyday life.
 St Patrick’s day is a public holiday in both Northern Ireland and the Republic of Ireland, and in the Canadian provinces of Newfoundland and Labrador and the British Overseas Territory of Montserrat, all of which have significant Irish communities.

-Even where there isn’t a public holiday, major celebrations are held around the world, one of the biggest being the famous St Patrick’s Day Parade in New York City.
-Hundreds of thousands of people across the USA and Canada have Irish ancestry and St Patrick’s Day is seen as a celebration of Irish and Irish-American culture.
-Celebrations also take place in South America, Japan, Russia, Switzerland, across the UK, in fact anywhere in the world where the Irish can be found!
+One of the biggest annual celebrations, and one of those cancelled this year, is the famous St Patrick’s Day Parade in New York City.
+About 33 million people across the USA have some Irish ancestry and St Patrick’s Day is seen as a celebration of Irish and Irish-American culture.

-In Chicago, another American city with a big Irish community, it has become a tradition to temporarily turn the Chicago River bright green by adding a harmless vegetable dye to the water.
+In Chicago, another American city with a big Irish community, it’s become a tradition to temporarily turn the Chicago River bright green by adding a harmless vegetable dye to the water.
 Now more than 50 years old, this colourful celebration of St Patrick’s Day is sponsored by the local plumbers’ union.
-In 2009, the President’s wife, Michelle Obama, a native of Chicago, requested that the water in the White House fountains also be dyed green to celebrate St Patrick’s Day.

 When that happened, he resolved to devote his life to God and become a priest, later returning to Ireland to convert the Pagan Irish to Christianity.
 Legend has it that he also drove the snakes out of Ireland.
 In fact, Ireland never had any snakes and it is more likely that the fable was an allegory for driving out the Pagan druids.